Duality and mapping tori in Heegaard Floer homology: Introduction

-It is clear that if $C$ is instead a chain complex over $\bF_2[[U]]$, the above composition on the left side of Equation~\eqref{eq:Eulercharacteristicoverfield} does not give the Lefschetz number of $F_*$ on $H_*(C)$ as a vector space over $\bF_2$.
-A key step in the proof of Theorem~\ref{thm:mixedinvariantmappingtorus} is to formulate the correct analog of Equation \eqref{eq:Eulercharacteristicoverfield} for chain complexes over the ring $\bF_2[[U]]$.
+If $C$ is a finitely generated, free chain complex over $\bK[U]$, and $F\colon C\to C$ is a chain map, then the left hand side of equation~\eqref{eq:Eulercharacteristicoverfield} is usually not interesting.
+We now describe a natural analog of equation~\eqref{eq:Eulercharacteristicoverfield} for chain complexes over $\bK[U]$.